skupperproject/refdog/terminology.md

 A network (also called an "application network" or "service network") is a set of linked sites.
 Each site in the network can expose services to other sites in the network.
-Each site in the network can access those exposed services.
+In turn, each site in the network can access those exposed services.

-A network is scoped to one distributed application and is fully isolated from any other application network.
+A network is scoped to one distributed application and is fully isolated from any other Skupper network.

 ### Sites